kaputnikGo/kaputnikGo.github.io/acr.md

 ![Alphonos ACR folder file list](/images/Alphonso-acr-folder.jpg)

 The message object containing the raw audio filenames is then sent to a function in the file **tv.alphonso.alphonsoclient.AlphonsoClient**.
-Several key instructions are listed below (debug is set to false):
+Several key instructions are listed below (debug is hardcoded to false):
 ```java
   private void processAudioFileUploadRequest(android.os.Bundle r14)
   tv.alphonso.utils.Utils.isNetworkAvailable(r8);